How I Won Over £11,000 From Competitions In 2016

 For the most part entering competitions are free.
 However, at times you’re going to want to create entries that will stand out from the crowd and increase your chances of winning.
 Here’s my list of competition equipment to help you create the perfect entry.

-Selfie Stick Remember when we used to laugh at the people holding them?
+Remember when we used to laugh at the people holding them?
 Yeah… now we’re those people.
 That’s because companies love a good product selfie.
-Luckily a very simple and basic selfie stick starts at just £5.99 and can be the difference between creating ok selfies and competition winning selfies.
+Luckily a very simple and basic selfie stick is highly affordable and can be the difference between creating ok selfies and competition winning selfies.

 Of course there are some final tips and tricks I have up my sleeve to really help boost your chances of winning and more importantly help you enjoy entering competitions as a hobby.